bernatferragut/FutureWeb-blog/_posts/03-12-17-FW-Creative coding and the Art of teaching.md

 ### From complex Libraries like Angular to Just Vanilla JS

 And this was a relief my friends.
-After so much time learning different frameworks last year I decided to comeback to the basics and come back to creative coding with just plane JS or Vanilla JS as it's also coined.
+After so much time learning different frameworks last year I decided to come back to the basics, to creative coding with just plane JS or Vanilla JS as it's also coined.

 Here you can see some examples that have been done recently and applied in Codpen.

-It's a comnbination of mainly 2 concepts:
+It's a comnbination of mainly 3 concepts:

 > CANVAS HTML5
 > VANILLA JS